aybgim/fileassert/README.md

 @Test
 void testAssertJsonFile(TestInfo info) throws Exception {
-    Map<String, String> map = singletonMap("text", "This is text");
+    Map<String, String> map = constructMap();
     jsonFileAssert.assertWithFile(map, info);
 }
 ```

 The factory method above is given the third argument of type `Function<Object, String>` which generates
-the string representation of the object.
-The second argument ensures that the strings are matched as
+the string representation of the object - in this case, pretty-printed JSON which is
+nice and easy to read.
+The second argument ensures that the strings are matched as JSON strings,
-JSON strings rather than raw strings, ignoring extra white space where needed.
+ignoring extra white space where needed.

 QuickStart
 ----------